jdfreder/MCG/SeniorProject/README.md

-GlauberModel.py requires WoodSaxon.txt, FourierBessel.txt, and working internet connection to run.
+GlauberModel.py requires WoodSaxonParameters.txt, FourierBesselParameters.txt, and working internet connection to run.
-Follow the steps outlined in the Monte_Carlo_Glauber_Model_Simulations.ipynb file.
+Follow the steps outlined in the Monte_Carlo_Glauber_Model_Simulations_of_Nuclear_Collisions.ipynb file.